MakeSchool-Tutorials/Meme-Toss-Unity-VR/P03-Level-Load/content.md

 slug: fade-screen
 ---

+Let's make Scene transitions less jarring.

 >[action]
+If you haven't already, implement the Scene transition that occurs when you have gone through enough Balls.
+This can be a new Level, or it can just be an empty Scene.

+Now for the fade.

+>[action]
->Create a screen fade effect that happens in between scenes, so as to avoid jarring lag.
+>Create a screen fade effect that happens in between scenes, so as to make it feel less-jarring.

-To get this right, you need to change several components on the camera as well as use Lerp.
-Remember to look at the video or project file if you get stuck.
+Now you have a fairly feature-complete game!

-Video help for making a screen fader:
+Video help for making a screen fader can be found here:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ru1J9isOYSk" frameborder="0" allowfullscreen></iframe>